Phylogenetic latent space models for network data: Conclusions

-As discussed in Sections~\ref{sec_phy_22}--\ref{sec_phy_23}, the \textsc{phylnet} model benefits from the availability of multiple~network observations to achieve effective Bayesian learning on tree-structured network organization.
-In fact, the diffuse prior on the tree combined with the complexity of this object have the effect of limiting posterior concentration when a single network is observed.
-One possibility to address this challenge is to supervise the prior on the tree via external node attributes that are often available in practice and generally inform on network connectivity.
-This perspective is equivalent to joint modeling of the node latent features and the node attributes as processes over the same tree $\Upsilon$,~thereby augmenting the amount of signal from the data necessary to infer the tree.
-We have partially explored this direction and we obtained promising preliminary results which encourage further investigation in the future.
-Another interesting option is to capitalize on field knowledge to provide an evolutionary interpretation of network organization, whenever available.
-This would facilitate the specification of more informative priors for the tree and the features' formation process that are coherent with the evolutionary assumptions of the network structures under analysis.
+As discussed in Sections~\ref{sec_phy_22}--\ref{sec_phy_23}, the \textsc{phylnet} model benefits from the availability of multiple~network observations to achieve effective learning of tree-structured network organization.~In~fact,~the~diffuse prior on the tree combined with the complexity of such an object have the effect of limiting~posterior concentration when a single network is observed.
+One possibility to address~this challenge~is~to supervise the prior on the tree via external node attributes that are often available in practice~and~generally inform on network connectivity.
+This perspective is equivalent to joint modeling~of~the~node~latent features and the node attributes as processes~over~the~same~tree~$\Upsilon$,~thereby~augmenting~the amount of signal from the data that is necessary to infer the tree.~We~partially explored this direction obtaining promising preliminary results, which encourage further~investigations.
+In the multiple network setting, another interesting direction would be to explore alternative specifications to the one in Section~\ref{sec_phy_23}.
+A sensible one consists in replacing~\eqref{eq:bbm_row_multi} with \smash{$ (\bZ^{(m)\intercal}_{[k]}\mid \mu^{(m)}_k, \sigma^2,\Upsilon) \overset{\text{ind}}{\sim}\mbox{N}_V(\bmu_k=[\mu_{k1}, \ldots, \mu_{kV}]^{\intercal},\sigma^2{\bf I}_V)$}, and then assume~that~each~$\bmu_k$, $k=1, \ldots, K$, is from a branching Brownian motion parameterized~by~the tree~$\Upsilon$.
+By employing shared vectors $\bmu_k$, $k=1, \ldots, K$, this formulation partially reduces flexibility, but introduces additional dependence across the $M$ networks, which might be useful in reducing~posterior~uncertainty on $\Upsilon$.
+Notice that it is also possible to replace the assumption of equal prior variance~$\sigma^2$ for the latent features with node-specific ones $\sigma_1^2, \ldots, \sigma^2_V$, thereby including further heterogeneity.
+This extension coincides with removing the ultrametric property for $\Upsilon$ to gain additional~flexibility.
+While interesting, it is unclear how enlarging the set of tree topologies would affect efficiency of inference on $\Upsilon$.
+In fact, classical latent space representations \citep{hoff2002latent} rely on a common prior variance for the features, rather than node-specific ones.

-Note that, in our novel framework, the prior on the tree and the branching Brownian motion allow for the out-of-sample continuation of the tree growth process together with the evolution and formation of features, possibly accommodating new nodes entering network via the creation of additional branches or existing nodes exiting the network through pruning of the available branches from the tree.
-This opens new avenues for the out-of-sample projection of the growth process for the observed network.